JiwoonKim/CS50-NOTES/README.md

 > Solved whodunit, resize(more comfortable version), recover in C language in February, 2016 and in July, 2018.

 - whodunit: a program that reveals a hidden message in a BMP by removing the red noise in it.
-  > learned how an image file is constructed by bits, specifically how a BMP file is formatted in hexadecimals to represent RGB in pixels.Also learned how to use header files, structs, and got familiar with using file I/O.
+  > learned how an image file is constructed by bits, specifically how a BMP file is formatted in hexadecimals to represent RGB in pixels.

+  > Also learned how to use header files, structs, and got familiar with using file I/O.

 - resize: a program that resizes (shrinks or enlarges) BMPs by a factor of f given by the user.
   > learned how to dynamically allocate memory using malloc and use valgrind to debug and check memory leaks.